-- 2B2: By the end of 2022, review for consistent messaging (3B) across provider and public materials.
+- 2B2: By the end of 2022, review for and incorporate consistent messaging (3B) across toolkits identified in 2B1.

-- 2B3: By the end of 2023, add any additional context and/or content to existing toolkits for specific population needs and settings.
+- 2B3: By the end of 2023, add any additional context and/or content to existing toolkits for specific population needs and settings identified in 1E3.

-- 2B5: By the end of 2023, hold 3-4 focus groups with various public stakeholders across the state through regional coalitions for input on education materials identified in 2B1 and 2B3.
+- 2B4: By the end of 2023, hold 3-4 focus groups with various public stakeholders across the state through regional coalitions for input on education materials identified in 2B1 and 2B3.

-- 2B7: By the end of 2025, develop 25 – 50% of the new materials needed identified in 2B4 to contribute to public awareness and education.
+- 2B7: By the end of 2025, develop 2-3 of the new materials needed identified in 2B4-2B6 to contribute to provider and patient awareness and education.

-2C: By the end of 2025 increase access to and awareness of falls prevention materials for providers across the continuum of care through existing resource hubs.
+2C: By the end of 2025 increase access to and awareness of falls prevention materials for health care providers across the continuum of care through existing resource hubs.

-- 2C1: By the end of 2021, identify and inventory existing platforms and information access points.
+- 2C1: By the end of 2021, identify and inventory existing platforms and information access points for health care providers.